 Precision Medicine and Biomarkers in Liver Transplantation

 Proposed Activities: What are the intended activities of the group?
-Develop annual meeting and other education programming, online education development, social interaction of constituency (online and in person), etc.
+Develop annual meetings and other educational programming, online education development, social interaction of constituency (online and in-person), etc.

 *The SIG is open to experts working in related fields involving other solid organ transplants.